Xena Awarded Dwarf Planet Status

 "Pluto would never be considered a planet if it were discovered today, and I think the fact that we've now found one Kuiper-belt object bigger than Pluto underscores its shaky status."

 Pluto was discovered in 1930.
-Because of its distance and size, astronomers had no idea of its composition or other characteristics at the time.
+Because of its size and distance from Earth, astronomers had no idea of its composition or other characteristics at the time.
 But having no reason to think that many other similar bodies would eventually be found in the outer reaches of the solar system-or that a new type of body even existed in the region-they assumed that designating the new discover as the ninth planet was a scientifically accurate decision.

-However, the famed astronomer Gerard Kuiper later postulated that a region in the outer solar system could house a gigantic number of comet-like objects too faint to be seen with the telescopes of the day.
+However, about two decades later, the famed astronomer Gerard Kuiper postulated that a region in the outer solar system could house a gigantic number of comet-like objects too faint to be seen with the telescopes of the day.
 The Kuiper belt, as it came to be called, was demonstrated to exist in the 1990s, and astronomers have been finding objects of varying size in the region ever since.

 Few if any astronomers had previously called for the Kuiper-belt objects to be called planets, because most were significantly smaller than Pluto.
 But the announcement of Xena's discovery raised a new need for a more precise definition of which objects are planets and which are not.